apancutt/deploy-aws-s3-cloudfront/README.md

 If depending on a named profile in `~/.aws/credentials` for authentication, use this option to provide the profile name.

+#### `--credentials <path>`

+If you're using a differtent location as `~/.aws/credentials`, you can specify a different directory.
+This is useful if you're using automated deployment pipelines.

 #### `--non-interactive`

 Never prompt for confirmation.
 This is particularly useful for automated deployment pipelines.